CarteraCommerce/ossec/README.md

 ### ossec.conf

 OSSEC's configuration is mainly read from an XML file called `ossec.conf`.
 You can directly control the contents of this file using node attributes under `node['ossec']['conf']`.
 These attributes are mapped to XML using Gyoku.
 See the [Gyoku site](https://github.com/savonrb/gyoku) for details on how this works.
+Also see libraries/helpers.rb

 Chef applies attributes from all attribute files regardless of which recipes were executed.
 In order to make wrapper cookbooks easier to write, `node['ossec']['conf']` is divided into the three installation types mentioned below, `local`, `server`, and `agent`.
 You can also set attributes under `all` to apply settings across all installation types.
 The typed attributes are automatically deep merged over the `all` attributes in the normal Chef manner.